 The integrity of transactions is accomplished by the locked-down history shown in the ledger.
 An individual participant can’t change or ‘rewrite’ the history after it’s been validated and locked down in the blockchain (unless 51% of the network is regulated by them).

 This additional trust level adds extra value in comparison with conventional databases.
 The data is shared and encrypted, but the transaction log is secured to the point where it can’t be changed by any single participant.
 It can, however, be assessed by a participant at any time.

 We’ve been testing out Ethereum.
 We enjoy using it because the intelligent contract capability is much richer than other blockchain implementations out there.
 Why is this so essential?

 - You can establish data structures inside the intelligent contracts, practically covering the blockchain into a blockchain database.

 - You can create a permissions capability into intelligent contracts – practically embedding your security model within the blockchain database structure so that it can’t be changed unless approved by a consensus.

 - You can establish a workflow for several participants.

 Vertical vs. Horizontal Blockchain Scale

 Blockchains were developed to be horizontally scaled.
-This is done to raise a number of instances operating the blockchains.
+This is done to raise the number of instances operating the blockchains.
 That said, all instances hold a full copy of the data, and the processing is repeated.
-This is ideal for security and integrity, but not great if you must process and store a substantial amount.
+This is ideal for security and integrity but not great if you must process and store a substantial amount.
 You’ll require all nodes to be scaled vertically.
-In other words, they must have the ability to store and process massive data.
+In other words, they must have the ability to store and process massive amounts of data.